Mesh

 bash

-cd editors/vscode-mesh
+cd tools/editors/vscode-mesh

 npm install